carolineyyzhu/airport-setup/README.md

-# Repository for projects from EECS 293 Software Craftsmanship fall 2019
+# Airport setup project for EECS 293 Software Craftsmanship, Fall 2019
+Creates an environment in which airports are set up, and flights created between airports.
+Passengers are placed on flights depending upon seat availability and factors such as flights' policies on altered seating.
+Routes are found for passengers traveling from point A to point B using an algorithm to find the most efficient path.